What is an MBA Degree? Definition and Explanation

-Then there is the matter of whether attending part-time or full-time or completing an accelerated MBA program.
-Rampano College of New Jersey describes these options as follows:
+Then there is the matter of whether to attend part-time or full-time or complete an accelerated MBA program.
+Ramapo College of New Jersey describes these options as follows:

 - Part-time MBA program: This is a good option for those who do not have the time or money to devote to a full-time MBA program.
 Most schools that offer a part-time MBA program require students to complete it within a determined period.
 Five years is standard, although most part-time students finish much sooner than that.
 Students take the same courses as their full-time counterparts but fewer courses each term.

 - Accelerated MBA program: Accelerated programs allow students to complete their MBA degree and begin earning a return on their investment faster.
 Programs are typically full-time, and students should expect to understand the coursework more quickly because classes run fewer weeks than those of typical MBA programs.
-This is a demanding track but a good option for those who want to finish school as quickly as possible.
+This is a demanding track but a good option for finishing school as soon as possible.

-The following core coursework at Kenan-Flagler Business School is typical of what students can expect from most MBA programs:
+The following core coursework at the University of North Carolina Chapel Hill’s Kenan-Flagler Business School is typical of what students can expect from most MBA programs: